abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 roll its figurative eyes.
 But yesterday morning, as this reaction was coming up, I recognized what an unpleasant mind state it was.
 I said to myself, *Wait a minute.
-Putting out a seat is an act of respect for Luang Por**.
+Putting out a seat is an act of respect for Luang Por.
 Luang Por is our teacher, who has given us so much and helped us in so many ways that we know and don't know.
 This act reminds us of his presence in the monastery as the leader of the community.* So then, when I did put out a seat for him, it came with a nice feeling of